itzgonza/Json-Parser/README.md

 # Json-Parser

-Excerpts credit cards in .json files with their bins
+excerpts credit cards in .json files with their bins

  - it only extracts the bins of turkish credit cards
 #